mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/2-names.md

 tags:
   - logic
   - algebra
-title: Mathematica Nova - Introduction
+title: M. Nova Chapter 02 — Names
 description: ...
 ---
 So, a value is, at its core, an idea one can think of, and ideas can not be directly shared.